Search sheldonbrown.com and sheldonbrown.org

-A frequent reason for body transplantation is to convert a 6- or 7-speed Freehub to use 8-/9-/10-speed cassettes.
+A frequent reason for body transplantation is to convert a 6- or 7-speed Freehub to use an 8-/9-/10-speed cassette.
 This generally will increase the over-locknut dimension.
 As a result you will usually need to re-dish the wheel after doing this upgrade.

 6- and 7-speed hubs generally use 126 mm spacing, while 8-/9-speed hubs use 130 mm (road) or 135 mm (MTB/hybrid).